radicle-dev/radicle-link/docs/rfc/0003-collaborative-objects.md

 through every `/rad/collaborative-objects/<typename>/<object ID>` reference for every remote we have and collect the change files for each object ID, then we merge all of these changes using Automerge.
-This is subject to some additional logic regarding schemas which is outline later.
+This is subject to some additional logic regarding schemas which is outlined later.

 It is important to note that this merging is at this point not stored in the repository - it can be performed in memory and may be cached.
 The result is